 Midnight at the Electric

 This YA novel explores three distinct timelines, including one in the future.
-The book spans generations starting in 1919 England as Europe tries to recover from WW1.
-Lenore is grief-stricken by the loss of her brother and is preparing to sail to the US to find a childhood friend.
+The book spans generations, starting in 1919 England, as Europe tries to recover from WWI.
+Lenore is grief-stricken by her brother’s death and is preparing to sail to the US to find a childhood friend.

 In 1934 Oklahoma, Catherine’s situation is getting desperate.
 The persistent dust is threatening her sister’s life.
 Can Catherine find the courage to make the extreme sacrifice required to save her sister’s life?